Sicklethorn Asparagus (Asparagus falcatus) Care Indoors; Water, Light, Soil, Propagation

 Sicklethorn Asparagus Care Indoors

-Asparagus falcatus care also requires pruning to keep it tidy as well as reduce pest and disease infestations.
+Asparagus falcatus requires pruning to keep it tidy as well as reduce pest and disease infestations.
 Repotting is needed only when it becomes root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Watering